ROBlNET13/pvz/README.md

 The developers/modders of this web game **do not** claim ownership of any assets from the official _Plants vs. Zombies_ franchise.
 This game has **no monetization** features (e.g. advertisements, popups)

 You are not allowed to use this fangame on your website without written permission by the mod developers first.
-Below is a list of websites explicity allowed to use our fangame:
+Below is a list of websites allowed to use our fangame:

 -   [Our official, ad-free site **(Recommended)**](https://roblnet13.github.io/pvz)
 -   [MiniPlay and its family of websites](https://www.miniplay.com/game/plants-vs-zombies)
 -   [KBH Games](https://kbhgames.com/game/plants-vs-zombies)

+**We have no control over the content on the above website, except for ours.
+We accept no responsibility for what the website owners may choose to do with our game.**

 ---